microsoft/TypeScript-Website/README.md

 Deployment is automatic:

-- Merges to the branch `master` deploy to staging.
+- Merges to the branch `archived` deploy to staging.
 - Pushes to the branch `release` deploy to production.
+You can use: `git push origin origin/archived:release`.

 To deploy manually, first use these commands to push [to staging](http://testsite-typescript-41eeb979-7eaa-4c74-9d47-9d182c7b61ab.azurewebsites.net/):